leudz/shipyard/book/src/fundamentals/iterators.md

 # Iterators

-Fast iteration is one of the most important features of an ECS.
+Iteration is one of the most important features of an ECS.

 In Shipyard this is achieved using the [`iter`](https://docs.rs/shipyard/latest/shipyard/trait.IntoIter.html#tymethod.iter) method on views.